openedx/docs.openedx.org/source/documentors/references/templates/doc_quickstart_template.rst

 Useful Resources
 ****************

-Here is a list of the most used resources to create a Quickstart
+Here is a list of the most used resources to create a Quickstart:

 Images
 ======